April 19th, 2009 by Dan Meyer

 - I think, though I can’t be sure, that you’re blowing up huts and tents in some levels, which, gross.
 Seriously.

 All of which is frustrating.
 The game uses mathematical notation for angle and initial velocity.
-It comes packaged with its own assessment system1.
-This thing is so close to being useful.
+It comes packaged with its own assessment system

 Which makes it an interesting answer to Scott McLeod’s question, where are the Internet resources for your subject area?
 Because this game isn’t from some arcade site which I’m hopelessly trying to bang into a lesson plan.
 It’s from Discovery, which isn’t exactly apathetic to the needs of educators.
 Why didn’t the thing come with a lesson plan?